Do you know who God is?

 Although in English we use the word ‘God’ to describe the Hebrews’ patron deity, is it possible that the Hebrews had a different understanding of who their patron deity was?

-The word ‘deity’ has often been used to specifically relate to a supreme being—a person who, in a sense, had supernatural abilities or a celestial-like body.
+The word ‘deity’ has often been used to relate to a supreme being—a person who, in a sense, had supernatural abilities or a celestial-like body.

 The Hebrews worshiped a patron deity, and through their account, we understand His name.
 However, they also attributed certain qualities to him, which are reflected in how they chose to worship their patron God.

-For us to fully understand how the Hebrews defined ‘God’, we need to peel back the layers of their language and do a deep dive into their Afro-Semitic language.
-Before we can speak on the God of Abraham, Isaac, and Jacob, we first need to shed our Western lens and understand how the Hebrew God was understood within culture and context.
+Before we speak of the God of Abraham, Isaac, and Jacob, we first need to shed our Western lens and understand how the Hebrew God was understood within the culture and context.

 The Hebrew word that we translate to ‘God’ stems from Ancient North African and Near Eastern languages, cultures, and spirituality.